-Celebrated every April 15, the day sees all players wearing Robinson’s number 42 to commemorate the day that Robinson made his debut with the Brooklyn Dodgers in 1947, becoming the first African-American to play Major League Baseball.
+Celebrated every April 15, Jackie Robinson Day sees all Major League Baseball players wearing Robinson’s number 42 to commemorate the day that Robinson made his debut with the Brooklyn Dodgers in 1947, becoming the first African-American to play in the league.

 However, 50 years earlier, another baseball league, in which one of the teams was based in Lebanon, was making steps toward racial integration in baseball.

 The Lebanon Grays started as a semi-professional baseball team, but became fully professional when they made the leap into the Middle States League.

 In 1889, the Middle States League was founded featuring five teams comprised of white players and one team of African-American players that played out of Trenton, New Jersey known as the Cuban Giants (none of the players were actually Cuban).

 The Cuban Giants were the first professional African-American baseball team, and originally formed in 1885.